 At each hand hole or through point and at the cabinet, the cable shall be visibly and durably marked or tagged as "FIBER OPTIC CABLE, CITY OF DES MOINES".
-Additionally, each cable shall be visibly and durably marked or tagged with the cable number as shown on the plans.
+Additionally, each cable shall be visibly and durably marked or tagged with the type of cable (single mode or multi-mode), the fiber count, and "FIBER OPTIC CABLE, CITY OF DES MOINES".
+Additionally, each cable shall be marked with the adjacent intersection of origin and destination.
+IN cases where cables are spliced in a splice enclosure only the intersection of origin is needed.